dak-x/cap-rtc/README.md

         python scripts/plotInternals.py <Path to Data Dump File> <Plot Dir>
 * This will generate all the plots and save them inside `<Plot Dir>/<Name of Data File>/`
+*

+### Creating CSV Data File
+* To create a csv file :

+        python scripts/rawData.py <Path to webrtc dump> <Path to New Data File>
+* This will generate a csv/ excel file for the data in the format

+        param1, param2, ....
+        data1, data2 ...
+        data1, data2 ...

 # LICENSE
 MIT